-61. Enter the total number of interviews conducted with inmates/residents/ detainees with a cognitive or functional disability (including intellectual disability, psychiatric disability, or speech disability) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
-Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
-The inmates/residents/detainees in this targeted category declined to be interviewed. b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
-The audit team did not identify any cognitive or functionally disabled detainees at the facility at the time of the onsite audit.
-The determination was made by reviewing medical screening documents in the booking packets, informal conversations with detainees, interviews with screening staff and observations made while touring detainee housing units.
-62. Enter the total number of interviews conducted with inmates/residents/ detainees who are Blind or have low vision (i.e., visually impaired) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
-Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
-The inmates/residents/detainees in this targeted category declined to be interviewed.
+64. Enter the total number of interviews conducted with inmates/residents/ detainees who are Limited English Proficient (LEP) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed. b.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+While performing the onsite audit, the audit team determined there weren't any Limited English Proficient (LEP) detainees in custody based on booking documentation reviewed onsite, discussions with staff, informal conversations with detainees, and observations while in the station jail.
+65. Enter the total number of interviews conducted with inmates/residents/ detainees who identify as lesbian, gay, or bisexual using the "Transgender and Intersex Inmates; Gay, Lesbian, and Bisexual Inmates" protocol: 0 a.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed. b.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+While performing the onsite audit, the audit team determined there weren't any detainees who identified as lesbian, gay, or bisexual in custody based on booking documentation reviewed onsite, discussions with staff, informal conversations with detainees, and observations while in the station jail.